 Refuge access is restricted to open public roads and trails designated as “authorized routes.”
 All other foot, vehicle, bicycle, and horse travel is strictly prohibited.

-Starting Thursday, May 1, 2014 at 8:00 am, the Refuge Road on the National Elk Refuge is open to public travel beyond the county-maintained line.
+Starting May 1 at midnight, the Refuge Road on the National Elk Refuge opens to public travel beyond the county-maintained line.
 This allows access to the Curtis Canyon and Flat Creek Roads and the adjoining Bridger-Teton National Forest.
-This area is closed each winter from December 1 through 8:00 am on May 1 to protect wintering wildlife.
+This area is closed each winter from December 1 through midnight on May 1 to protect wintering wildlife.

 Collecting Natural Products